 3. Failover and Failback

 Now that you have performed the replication, it is time to validate the setup and determine if and what changes you need to make if you have to execute a failover.
-There are two ways to try this: a test failover or an actual planned or unplanned failover.

 A test Failover can be done either through a recovery plan (to orchestrate failover of multiple machines) or manually for each VM through the Azure console.

 If you executed a planned failover, don’t forget to reprotect the machines after they have failed over.
 Once your source site is up, you can failback the VMs using the process server, master target server, and a failback policy.